Vegan Coconut Cake

 This is obviously a trick question because there’s no such thing as leftover cake.
 I know this because I eat 3 servings of cake a day.
 But, in a hypothetical scenario where there is somehow leftover coconut cake, just wrap it in cling wrap and keep it in the fridge for a week or in the freezer for a few months.

-- You can substitute the tablespoon of apple cider vinegar with white distilled vinegar.
-You just need some sort of vinegar to interact with the baking soda to make the cake rise.
+- Apple Cider Vinegar: You can replace the tablespoon (15g) of apple cider vinegar with the same amount of white distilled vinegar, lemon juice, or lime juice.
+You just need some sort of acid to interact with the alkalinity of the baking soda to make a fluffy cake.

-- Since you’re blending the coconut, coconut flakes can be used in place of the shredded coconut.
+- Shredded Coconut: Since you’re blending the coconut, coconut flakes can be used in place of the shredded coconut.

-- You can replace the ⅔ cup melted coconut oil with ⅔ cup sunflower oil or safflower oil (or any vegetable oil).
+- Coconut Oil: You can replace the ⅔ cup melted coconut oil in the cake batter with ⅔ cup sunflower oil or safflower oil (or any vegetable oil).
+In the frosting recipe, you can replace coconut oil with an additional quarter cup of vegan butter or margarine.

-- If you don’t have any piping bags, you can use ziplock bags or sandwich baggies with twist ties to keep the frosting from leaking out the top.
+- Piping Bags: If you don’t have any piping bags, you can use ziplock bags or sandwich baggies with twist ties to keep the frosting from leaking out the top.

 ☆☆☆☆☆☆☆☆☆☆